Embracing Digital Transformation

 Why Digital Transformation, and Why Now?

 Digital transformation: innovation’s holy grail.
-Today, it’s nearly impossible to walk into a boardroom, client meeting, or innovation brainstorm without hearing the phrase bandied about once, twice, or—more likely—
+Today, it’s nearly impossible to walk into a boardroom, client meeting, or innovation brainstorm without hearing the phrase bandied about once, twice, or—more likely—a dozen times.

 For some organizations, digital transformation is in their DNA.
 The adaption to—and adoption of—emerging technologies to further business goals comes instinctively to them.